 Hong Kong Palace Museum

-The Hong Kong Palace Museum (HKPM) has finally opened its doors, in time for the 25th anniversary of the Hong Kong Special Administrative Region Establishment Day.
-This hotly anticipated new museum is great for kids to learn about Chinese culture and history.
+Hong Kong Palace Museum (HKPM) is great for kids to learn about Chinese culture and history.
 Not only is this a great space for kids to explore but the building itself is a magnificent statement on the landscape.
-There are nine initial exhibitions to visit including: Entering the Forbidden City, Chinese Painting and Calligraphy, Contemporary Design and Traditional Crafts and more.
-Look out for baby care facilities on the LG/F and 4/F. You can also rent pushchairs if needed.
+There are five thematic exhibitions at present: Heavenly Horses, Life and Art in The Forbidden City, Ceramic Treasures from the Palace Museum in Beijing and more.
+Look out for baby care facilities on the LG/F and 4/F — you can also rent pushchairs if needed.

-How much: General admission is $50/adults, $25/concessions (including children aged 7 to 11), children 6 and under are free; Special Exhibition tickets are $160/adults and $60/concessions.
+How much: General admission is from $70 for adults, $35/concessions (including children aged 7 to 11), and children 6 and under are free; Special Exhibition tickets are $150 to $190/adults and $75 to $95/concessions.
 Book online in advance.

 Opening hours: Mondays, Wednesdays, Thursdays and Sundays: 10am to 6pm; Fridays, Saturdays and public holidays: 10am to 8pm; Closed Tuesdays (except for public holidays) and the first and second days of the Lunar New Year.